AndreaNathansen/protein-prompt-tuning/README.md

 You can train the model with Fasta datasets if you use the `FastaDataset` class (`mkultra.sequence_loader.py`) as dataset input for a PyTorch `DataLoader`.
 Dataset preprocessing as in RITA can be done with the `prepare_dataset.ipynb` notebook in the `utils` folder.
 Also, have a look into the script `utils/clustering.sh` to see the configuration we used to cluster our datasets using [MMseqs2](https://github.com/soedinglab/MMseqs2).
+The current setup of the dataset notebook and clustering script are for clustering with 100% sequence similarity threshold, but you can adjust that.

 We also provide the datasets that we used for our experiments in the `datasets/` folder.
 They contain sequences from the Pfam family PF03272.